timothygmitchell/MICE_ML_Ensemble/README.md

 MICE [performs well in simulation studies](https://pdfs.semanticscholar.org/dc64/aca1a942615fd932bc2b8e24f954b7a4d2c9.pdf) but it does have certain considerations.
 First, data should be missing at random (MAR).
 I show how to use matrix plots to investigate.
 Second, MICE does not always scale for large data sets.
 I show how to run imputations in parallel by initializing a virtual cluster.

 For predictions, I pooled votes from ensembles of tree-based models.
 Since models were trained on multiple imputations, the resulting ensembles had greater diversity and better regularizing properties.
-Thus, MICE is not only advantageous in imputating missing data but in model stacking as well.

 In the first case I aggregated decision trees from 20 random forests trained on 20 imputations of the training data, then made predictions using 20 imputations of the testing data.